brunosimon/burno.js/README.md

 #### As a framework (the powerful way)

-Create your own classes based on B.js classes and organize your web application into Components.
-You can organize all your components inside `B.Components` object or you can improve the namespace like `B.Components.Foo.Bar`.
+Create your own tools and components based on B.js classes.
+You can put your components inside `B.Components` object or you can create your own namespace like `Foo.Bar.My_Class`.<br/>
-Inheritance is based on the [John Resig code](http://ejohn.org/blog/simple-javascript-inheritance/) with some improvements like deep property merging.
+Inheritance is based on the [John Resig code](http://ejohn.org/blog/simple-javascript-inheritance/) with some improvements like deep property merging.<br />
 B.js is developed in [strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode).
-Do as you whish and feel free to share your custom Tools and Components.
+Do as you whish and feel free to share your custom tools and components.

 * Include the build in your HTML